whiskey-neat/mortgage-manager/README.md

 #### Content:

-- 🔳 Workable application demonstrating all requirements
+- :construction: Workable application demonstrating all requirements
 - 🔳 A brief explanation of the program code at the **end** of the video
 - 🔳 Explain the source code that is causing errors and interupting the flow of the demonstration